Amplitude Analysis of the Decays $D^0\to\pi^+\pi^-\pi^+\pi^-$ and $\pi^+\pi^-\pi^0\pi^0$: SYSTEMATIC UNCERTAINTY OF THE AMPLITUDE ANALYSIS

 \item Radii of Blatt-Weisskopf barrier factors

-The systematic uncertainties due to radii of Blatt-Weisskopf barrier factors are obtained by varying the radii of the $D^{0}$ meson and other resonances by $\pm1~{\rm{GeV}^{-1}}c$ in the amplitude analysis, and the square root of the quadrature sum of the individual effects is taken as the uncertainty.
+The systematic uncertainties due to radii of Blatt-Weisskopf barrier factors are obtained by varying the radii of the $D^{0}$ meson and other resonances by $~\pm~1~{\rm{GeV}^{-1}}c$ in the amplitude analysis, and the square root of the quadrature sum of the individual effects is taken as the uncertainty.
+The choice of radii has a significant effect on the values of the magnitudes of the fit parameters, especially for the components with high orbital angular momentum.
+Therefore, this part is not included in the systematic uncertainties of the magnitudes of the fit parameters.

 \item Quantum correlation correction